efredericks/gvsu-cis437/term-projects.md

 ---

+## Project Limitations

+Using a built-in service does not count towards the four required.
+For instance, Cloud Shell, logging, IAM, etc. are not valid components for the four term project services.
+You should absolutely use them to support the project (because, of course you need to secure them with IAM, for instance), however they are not the 'core' aspects.

 ## Project Examples

 Your team has the option to choose whatever project you wish to work on (pending approval and scoping, naturally).
-Note: you can use *whatever* language or environment you want.
-You are welcome to do nifty things in WebGL, Unity, Blender, etc.  You are also welcome to go beyond if you want (Godot, Shadertoy, Unreal Engine, etc.).
-If you do choose to use a different framework please get approval first to ensure it fits with the class.
+I would anticipate that most people choose to use Google Cloud as you have free credits there, however if you wish to use your free trial of AWS (or any other provider) that is fine too, as long as you still hit the key requirements.

-Next are some past examples of term projects to get your ideas percolating:
+Next are some past examples of term projects (from the graduate class):

-* Walking simulator with procedurally-generated environments
-* 3D bow and arrow target practice
-* Fluid simulations (with significant effort)
-* Galaxy simulation
-* Music visualizer
-* 3D art reproduction
-* Raycasting engine (classic Doom style)
-* Crystal rendering

-Examples from other classes:

-### Games
+* Load-balanced restaurant website
+* Rick and Morty fan website + chatbot (master's project)
+* Insect identification phone application
+* Automated language translation system
+* Automated scheduling system for sports

-* Roguelike
+* Quizzing / Flashcards
-* Procedurally-generated 2D space game
-* Role-playing games
-* 2D platformer
-* 2D shmup
-* Halo clone with multiplayer
-* Text adventure
-* Interactive fiction
-* 1st-person horror VR
+* Various flavors of chatbot

 ---